children orthodontics

 Do children with special needs require orthodontic services?

 The orthodontic needs of a child with special needs may vary, and in some cases, treatment may be delayed by a few years.
-For example correcting and underbite becasue of strong lower jaw in a growing patient.
-Often, these children can only tolerate pediatric dental care under sedation.
+For example correcting and underbite because of strong lower jaw in a growing patient.
+Often, these children can only tolerate pediatric dental care (like fixing tooth decays) under sedation.
 Ensuring accessibility to teeth and obtaining the child’s cooperation are crucial for successful orthodontic treatment outcomes.

 What are the benefits of consulting with an orthodontist?